vbem/lilei.tech/resumes/en_US/index.md

   - As a part of Digital Transformation, [introduce DevOps to this enterprise](http://blog.daocloud.io/cusstory-dongming/) from scratch.
 Build the enterprise-level DevOps chain (GitLab, Jira, Confluence, Nexus, Docker-Registry, GitLab-Runner, Apollo-Config-Server etc.).
 Define and optimize and spread DevOps workflow for several Dev teams.
   - Land several systems on Ali-Cloud and realize their containerization in K8s with end-to-end CI/CD automation.
   - Lead a small back-end Dev team, promote the transformation of micro-service.
 As well as lead a big-data platform team to achieve the tech standard of data gathering, construction of data lake, development of client-side SDK, achieving unified data lake for multiple subsidiaries in this enterprise.
-  - Drive [open-source](https://github.com/opgcn) of partial general components of this enterprise.
+  - Drive [open source](https://github.com/opgcn) of partial general components of this enterprise.
   - As the Sr. Manager role, I am also responsible for the overall technical architecture designing, core module development, cross-teams technical communication, new technology research, tech specification landing, recruitment & training, task decomposition, KPI assessment of engineers and other related works.
   - Achievements: President Award of Oriental Pearl Group in 2018.
 [Science Progress Award](/resumes/resources/Science-Progress-Award.jpg) of China Television Technology Academy in 2019.
 Promotion from Sr. Engineer to Manager to Sr. Manager within 4 years in a traditional government-owned enterprise, all by personal working ability.